Klosmi/html-basics/JS-basic.md

 ## __[Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)__
   it allows us to make requests using a the `fetch()` function, and it supports promises.

-  So it is an improved and newer way of making requests via JavaScript, because it supports `promises` and async functions (compared to XMLHttpRequest, which doesn't really.)
+  - it supports `promises` and async functions (compared to XMLHttpRequest, which doesn't really.)

   - syntax: `fetch("https://here we place the URL")`